Regression-Games/RegressionBot/docs/api.md

    <i>Vec3 Documentation - <a href="https://github.com/PrismarineJS/node-vec3">https://github.com/PrismarineJS/node-vec3</a> </i><br></p>
 <p> <b><u>Entity</u></b><br>
    An Entity is anything that can be dynamically spawned into the Minecraft world.
-   Common Entities include other players, enemy mobs, items in your inventory or floating on the ground, and objects you can interact with such as minecarts or beds.</p>
+   Common Entities include other players, enemy mobs, items in your inventory or floating on the ground, and objects you can interact with such as mine-carts or beds.</p>
 <p> <b><u>Block</u></b><br>
    A Block is a specific type of Entity that exist in the environment.
    Some yield materials when collected, like blocks of Coal or Diamond, while others can be interacted with like ladders and vines. <br></p>